-Hagia Sophia has stood over 1,400 years as one of the significant achievements of human ingenuity, creativity, and dedication.
-If you had a chance to enter the Great Church, you would remember the sense of awe the space emanates.
+A majestic sacred space, Hagia Sophia has stood over 1,400 years as one of the significant achievements of human ingenuity, creativity, and dedication.
+If you had a chance to enter the Great Church, you would remember the sense of awe space emanates.
 The immense space is crowned by one of the largest unsupported domes in the world, and the architectural wonder is decorated with magnificent paintings, mosaics, and the like.

-I had the extraordinary privilege to climb to the center of its dome (in an elevator of course) and even to touch the very center of it, caressed the gold mosaics around the windows and the dome ribs which gave me the sensation as if I was shaking hands with the artisans who laid them there centuries ago.
-From that vantage point I took a large number of photographs and exhibited them in Cleveland, Providence, and Boston.
+I had the extraordinary privilege to climb to the center of its dome (in an elevator of course) and even to touch the very center of it, caressed the gold mosaics around the windows and the dome ribs which gave me the sensation as if I were shaking hands with the artisans who laid them there centuries ago.
+From that vantage point, I took many photographs and exhibited them in Cleveland, Providence, and Boston.

-A couple of years ago I was invited to visit Panagia Isodion church at Galatasary in the center of Istanbul.
-As immense as Hagia Sophia was, Panagia Isodion was the exact opposite, small, diminutive, but gleaming with decoration after a very careful cleaning and restoration.
+A couple of years ago I was invited to visit the Panagia Isodion church at Galatasaray in the center of Istanbul.
+As immense as Hagia Sophia was, Panagia Isodion was the exact opposite, small, diminutive, but gleaming with decoration after careful cleaning and restoration.
 I spent a good amount of time there photographing the jewel-like church with a mesmerizing quality.
 You can see some of the small digital photographs in a related post.

 Mark your calendars to visit the exhibit:

 Sacred Spaces Large and Small: Hagia Sophia & Panagia Isodion

 Central Congregational Church – 296 Angell St. – Providence, RI